 The best playmakers, creators, trequartistas, men in the pocket… FFT's guide to the best No.10s in the game based on current form

-While strikers will always grab the headlines, few football fans would disagree that that no.10s are the most revered players in a team.
+While strikers will always grab the headlines, the best playmakers in the world are usually the most revered in a team.

 The world's great lock-pickers are a rare and mythical breed, capable of seeing angles and shafts of light we mortals can only dream of.
 When these guys play well, the whole team seems to dance to their tune, like an orchestra in thrall to their conductor.

 It is with this romantic kernel implanted that we review the greatest playmakers on the planet – in this list, we're looking at the traditional midfield creators that operate as sparks of chance creation… though "playmaker" is a broad term for a player.

 The 10 best playmakers in the world right now

 He might be getting on a bit, but Thomas Mueller continues to be the nucleus around which his Bayern team spins.
 He's awkward, he's ungainly, he scores terrible goals... but he also picks up spaces around the penalty area no other player can.

 When in possession, the Bavarian inevitably finds the back of the net or a team-mate in a shooting position.
 His seven assists in the Bundesliga (by the start of April) puts him joint-third in the charts – helping him to pull further into the distance in terms of overall numbers.
 He's now almost 70 ahead of Frank Ribery, the second most-prolific creator of goals in German top-flight history.
 The 33 year old is unstoppable.

 Much of the credit for Napoli's shock title tilt this season rightly goes to the goalscoring prowess of striker Victor Osimhen, but the supporting cast deserve love too.